Elevate: Middle East and North Africa

 Connect & Learn: Networking by School Type

-Connect with colleagues from institutions similar to yours — large or small, public or private, research-intensive or teaching-focused, urban or rural.
+Connect with colleagues from institutions similar to yours.
 Exchange best practices, explore common challenges, and build valuable connections in an informal setting.

 Preparing for a Successful Peer Review Visit